dreipol/linkit/README.md

     link = LinkField(types=['page', 'file', 'input'])  # <-- Yay!
 ```

-If you register this model in django admin you'll get a dropdown field where yru can choose between cms pages, filer files or just a plain input field.
+If you register this model in django admin you'll get a dropdown field where you can choose between cms pages, filer files or just a plain input field.
 Your model is now able to link to any of these entities with one single field.

 In a template you could use this link field like this: